Hofi2010/HadoopMobileWS/README.md

 Experimental - Work in Porgress but Working ...
+The code was compiled with AFNetworking library

 Hadoop Mobile Web Client (iOS)
 ==============